Leipziger Tanzhausfest – English Summary

 Open sessions are possible after workshops, throughout the evenings and all-night long.

 Because of the corona crisis the festival had to be cancelled.
-Maybe we can organize a small festival in fall of 2020 with local bands.
 The line-up from 2020 has been rescheduled to 2021.

 If you have questions regarding the festival, feel free to send your questions to firstname.lastname@example.org.
 No need to write in German.
 English and French are fine.
 Even Swedish, Italian, Latin and Ancient Greek may be possible.
 For Polish, Dutch, Hungarian, Esperanto and Russian it may take us some days until we catch a translator… 😉